Sarokar/final-project-degens-ewong078-sguth004-sshre010/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ >
+ >
+ > Basically, we have a combat system that incorporates elements in battle.
+This requires the player to be more strategic in combat.
+Each element has its own strength and weakness, and it affects its attack based on the element it attacks.
+Ex) Grass is super effective against Water, so the damage will be higher.
+For testing, we made a test harness in combat_tests.hpp to test out all 9 elements in battle.
+We made Fire/Water/Grass objects and called the calcAttack() and calcEnemyAttack() functions to do the elemental damage calculations for us.
+Each elemental character would attack each other, and we calculated how much damage each character did based on their elements.
+With the harness, we made sure that the elememtal damage multipliers were correctly calculated by checking the Enemy's armor/health and Player's armor/health after each Element vs. Element test case.
+We made sure that the elememtal damage was correctly subtracted from the characters' armor/health.